aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

      --google-privilege-bearing-service-account-id "GENERATED_SERVICE_ACCOUNT_ID"
    ```

-   where
+   Replace the following:

-   - `organization-id` is the identifier of your Aiven organization that is to be
+   - `ORGANIZATION_IDENTIFIER` with the identifier of your Aiven organization that is to be
-     connected with your own cloud account to create the custom cloud.
+     connected with your own cloud account to create the custom cloud,
+     for example `org484338bebd2`.
+You can extract `ORGANIZATION_IDENTIFIER` from the
+     output of the `avn organization list` command.
-   - `byoc-id` is the identifier of your custom cloud.
+   - `CUSTOM_CLOUD_IDENTIFIER` with the identifier of your custom cloud, which you can
+     extract from the output of the `avn byoc create` command, for example
+     `018b6442-c602-42bc-b63d-438026133f60`.
-   - `google-privilege-bearing-service-account-id` is the identifier of the service account
+   - `GENERATED_SERVICE_ACCOUNT_ID` with the identifier of the service account
-     created when running the infrastructure template in your Google Cloud account.
+     created when running the infrastructure template in your Google Cloud account,
+     for example
+     `projects/your-project/serviceAccounts/cce-cce0123456789a@your-project.iam.gserviceaccount.com`.
+     You can extract `GENERATED_SERVICE_ACCOUNT_ID` from the output of the `terraform apply`
+     command or `terraform output` command.

 1. Enable your custom cloud in organizations, projects, or units by running
    [avn byoc cloud permissions add](/docs/tools/cli/byoc#avn-byoc-cloud-permissions-add).